Sid-Rafilson-1617/ecephys_spike_sorting/ecephys_spike_sorting/scripts/buzsaki_preprocessing_pipeline/README.md

 Sid.Rafilson@nyu.edu

 ## Description
 This is the first part of the preprocessing pipeline which concatenates within sessions recordings (for example: pre_sleep -> behavior -> post_sleep) runs the spike sorting, and runs TPrime for aligning spike times across probes.
+When recording data across multiple headstages, the samples are not aligned in time, and so it is critical that Tprime is run so that spike times are mapped to a global clock.
 After running this pipeline the data will be ready for the [second part of preprocessing](https://github.com/Sid-Rafilson-1617/CellExplorer/blob/main/pipeline_sr.m) where the data is loaded into CellExplorer and formatted according to Buzsaki Lab data standardization.

+Note that since Tprime is here only ran on spike times, the LFPs and additional LFP detected events (ripples, sleep states, etc) will still need to be aligned across probes with different headstages.
+This can be achieved using the buzcode function [bz_alignEvents](temp_path_no_function_yet).
+This is a critical step since small sampling rate differences across headtsages lead to misalignment on the order of seconds.

 ## Instructions